Izziboi/DisasterResponse/README.md

 . pandas <br>
 . sqlite3 <br>
 . sqlalchemy <br>
+. sklearn <br>

 **Files In the Repository**<br>
-Below are the various files in the repository:
+Below are the various folders and files in the repository:

+**app folder**: This folder contains all the files used to develop the data dashboard.
+These files include

+**models folder**: This folder contains all the files used to develop the data and machine learning models of this work.
+Some of these files are in jupyter notebook while others are the exact replica in pure python format, developed with the Udacity workspace IDE.
+The jupyter files include ETL_Pipeline_Preparation.ipynb and ML_Pipeline_Preparation.ipynb while the workspace files include process_data.py and run.py.

 **README.md**: This very write-up.